mrKirushko/OxyWitleaf2CSV/README.md

 # OxyWitleaf2CSV <img src="./README_md_pictures/witleaf.png"  align="right" height="138" />

 The simple program is a Witleaf handheld pulse oxymeter BIN file format data decoder.
-It reads BIN-files produced by popular professional pulse oxymeters manufactured by Shenzhen Witleaf Medical Electronics Co., Ltd. (like the WIT-S300 shown on the photo above) and produces a CSV-formatted output with the extracted data to stdout (gets printed to the console if not directed otherwise).
+It reads BIN-files produced by popular professional pulse oxymeters manufactured by Shenzhen Witleaf Medical Electronics Co., Ltd. (like the WIT-S300 shown in the photo above) and produces a CSV-formatted output with the extracted data to stdout (gets printed to the console if not directed otherwise).

 ## Requirements
  - [Digital Mars D compiler (DMD)](https://dlang.org/download.html) - required to build the BNI->CSV converter itself.